Adán Cárdenas

-Adán Cárdenas del Castillo (7 June 1836 – 1 January 1916) was a Nicaraguan politician and doctor.
+Adán Cárdenas del Castillo (7 June 1836 – 1 January 1916) was a Nicaraguan politician and medical doctor.
 He also served as the President of Nicaragua between 1 March 1883 and 1 March 1887.
 He was a member of the Conservative Party of Nicaragua.

 Cárdenas was born in the colonial city of Granada on the shores of Lake Cocibolca in Nicaragua.
-He and his parent moved to Europe for some time in 1852, where he attended the National school of Genoa and received a doctorate in medicine at the University of Pisa in Tuscany, Italy.
+He and his parent moved to Italy for some time in 1852, where he attended the National School of Genoa and received a doctorate in medicine at the University of Pisa in Tuscany.
 He returned to Nicaragua in 1862.
+He was president of the Nicaraguan Congress 1879-1881, 1885-1886 and 1911-1912.

+Family

 He was married to Gertrudis Martínez Solórzano, daughter of Tomás Martínez Guerrero, 36th President of Nicaragua, and wife Gertrudis Solórzano Zavala.
 His grandson, René Cárdenas, became the first Spanish-language announcer to cover Major League Baseball.